lsst-sims/legacy_sims_featureScheduler/examples/basis_function_examples/basis_func_examples.md

 |Alt-az | <img src="1filter/default/thumb.default_Count_observationStartMJD_HEAL_SkyMap.png" width="200" /> |  <img src="1filter/HeavySlew/thumb.HeavySlew_Count_observationStartMJD_HEAL_SkyMap.png" width="200" /> | <img src="1filter/HeavyM5/thumb.HeavyM5_Count_observationStartMJD_HEAL_SkyMap.png" width="200" /> | <img src="1filter/HeavyUniform/thumb.HeavyUniform_Count_observationStartMJD_HEAL_SkyMap.png" width="200" /> |
 |RA,Dec |  <img src="1filter/default/thumb.default_Count_observationStartMJD_r_HEAL_SkyMap.png" width="200" />|  <img src="1filter/HeavySlew/thumb.HeavySlew_Count_observationStartMJD_r_HEAL_SkyMap.png" width="200" />|  <img src="1filter/HeavyM5/thumb.HeavyM5_Count_observationStartMJD_r_HEAL_SkyMap.png" width="200" />|  <img src="1filter/HeavyUniform/thumb.HeavyUniform_Count_observationStartMJD_r_HEAL_SkyMap.png" width="200" />|

-Hopefully it is clear that if any one basis function is set to dominate, the resulting survey has some undesireable features.
+Hopefully it is clear that if any one basis function is set to dominate, the resulting survey has some undesirable features.

 * When the slewtime dominates, the number of observations is maximized, but part of the galactic plane has been very over-observed (the moon masked a large part of the sky, and the algorithm refused to make a large slew around it).
 * When the 5-sigma depth dominates, observations are taken very close to the meridian (that's good), but